Here’s how to do port forwarding with your iPhone hotspot:

 Port forwarding isn’t robust enough for that level of traffic management.

-So, carrier networks use something called NAT(Network Address Translation) instead.
+So, your iPhone’s carrier network use something called NAT(Network Address Translation) instead of port forwarding.

 To skip another long-winded explanation, you can think of NAT as port forwarding on steroids.